- We advise you to exercise normal safety precautions in Macau.

 Money and valuables

-Before you go, organise a variety of ways to access your money overseas, such as credit cards, travellers' cheques, cash, debit cards, cash cards or in the case of an emergency from family/friends.
+Before you go, organise a variety of ways to access your money overseas, such as credit cards, travellers' cheques, cash, debit cards, and cash cards.
 Consult with your bank to find out what the most appropriate currency to carry is and whether your ATM card will work in Macau.

 While travelling, don't carry too much cash and remember that expensive watches, jewellery and cameras may be tempting targets for thieves.